 The beadm command is supported inside zones for pkg update, just as in the global zone.
 The beadm command can delete any inactive zones BE associated with the zone.
 See the beadm(8) man page.

 All enabled IPS package repositories must be accessible while installing a zone.
-See How to Install a Configured Zone in Creating and Using Oracle Solaris Zones for more information.
+See Installing a Non-Global Zone in Creating and Using Oracle Solaris Zones for more information.

 Zone software is minimized to start.
 Any additional packages the zone requires must be added.
 See Updating Systems and Adding Software in Oracle Solaris 11.4 for more information.